ErykBrol/PicExchange/README.md

 To get the frontend and backend run locally:

 -  Clone this repo
--  Set up ./config/dev.js as mentioned above
+-  Modify ./config/dev.js if desired (see Prerequisites for details)
 -  `npm install` to install all back-end required dependencies
 -  `cd client` to navigate to front-end directory
 -  `npm install` to install all front-end required dependencies